 Dr. Peter Taylor, Chair

 Dept. of Mathematics and Statistics

 About the Canadian Mathematical Society (CMS)

-The CMS is the main national organization whose goal is to promote and advance the discovery, learning, and application of mathematics.
+The CMS is the national mathematics organization whose goal is to promote the advancement, discovery, learning, and application of mathematics.
 The Society's activities cover the whole spectrum of mathematics including: scientific meetings, research publications, and the promotion of excellence in mathematics education at all levels.
-The CMS, in partnerships with others, annually sponsors mathematics education-related events and initiatives for teachers and students across Canada.
+The CMS annually sponsors mathematics awards and prizes that recognize outstanding achievements.